 UW-Barron County strives to meet the needs of all our students.
-Direct questions about accessibility services to the Office of Student Affairs.
+Direct questions about accessibility services to the Solution Center.
 Visit the accessibility services page on the UW Colleges administrative website to learn more about accessibility services and policies that apply to all UW Colleges campuses.

 Health & Wellness

 The University provides a range of services to support student health and wellness including alcohol and drug education and mental health services.
 Students who aren't already covered through a family member's policy are encourged to sign up for health insurance.

 The Solution Center provides comprehensive assistance to prospective and current students in the areas of admission, financial aid, advising, orientation, placement testing, disability services, tutoring services and student activities.